mvazquezc/mvazquezc.github.io/_posts/2019-08-11-prometheus-metrics-on-your-apps.md

 	    )
     )
     ```
-3. Define `endpoints_accessed` metric.
+3. Define `reversewords_endpoints_accessed_total` metric.
 This metric is a vector counter metric.

     ```go
     var (